LUTUM!

-LUTUM! is a point-and-click adventure game following the story of the protagonist and her childhood cat Zachary.
+LUTUM! is a point-and-click adventure game following the story of the protagonist and my childhood cat Zachary.
 In the game, the protagonist is woken up in her Brooklyn apartment at night by the sound of an alien screech.
 Upon going outside to investigate, the protagonist is greeted by her deceased childhood pet cat, Zachary, who has become a human-alien-cat hybrid.
 (It’s me.
 I’m the protagonist.)

-1. Story
+1.

-STORY
+1. STORY

 At an uncertain turning point of her life, the player is introduced to the spirit of her dead childhood cat, Zachary.
 The loss of a childhood pet marks the end of adolescence for many, creating a new awareness of time and age.
 Zachary serves as a physical symbol of this uncomfortable transition between adolescence and adulthood.

-MEDIIUM & AESTHETICS
+MEDIUM & AESTHETICS

 The focal point of the game, however, is not the story.
 It is instead the medium.
 All of the LUTUM! assets are made entirely out of plasticine clay, a putty-like modeling material most commonly used for claymation.
 All of the sprites were animated by hand using DragonFrame, the industry standard for stop-motion animation.